AppFair/appfair.github.io/index.md

 ### Can I change the artifacts for a published release?

-The Integrate-Release phases are run only once for any given release.
+The Integrate-Release stages are run only once for any given release.
 The published artifacts are analyzed at the time of the release and the cryptographic (SHA-256) hashes are posted as part of the `fairseal`.
 These hashes cannot be changed for a given release, so any conforming catalog application will reject downloading or installing any artifact contents that do not match their corresponding `fairseal` hashes.

-If a release needs to be updated, a new release should be published, which will initiate the Integrate-Release phases to create a new `fairseal`.
+If a release needs to be updated, a new release should be published, which will initiate the Integrate-Release stages to create a new `fairseal`.

 ### How can I change the category of my app in the `App Fair.app` catalog?